Round engagement rings

 Engagement rings with round diamonds are by far the most popular out of any type of ring – they make up around 75% of all diamond engagement rings sold.

 To help you avoid those poor quality stones and make sure you get a diamond with incredible sparkle, this page is going look at:

-- A bit of info about round brilliant engagement rings – what they are and why they have become so popular
+- Some key background information about round brilliant engagement rings – what they are and why they have become so popular

 - What’s good about round brilliant engagement rings